 The District was developed by Mischer Development, LP ("Mischer" or the "Developer"), a Texas limited partnership.
-Mischer has advanced funds to pay for the installation of water, wastewater, and drainage facilities and parks and recreational facilities in the District.
-Mischer has been reimbursed for the funds advanced related to the installation of water, wastewater and drainage facilities and the District currently continues to owe Mischer approximately \$1,100,000 plus interest for parks and recreational facilities, which the District may pay out of future bond issuances.
+Mischer has advanced funds to pay for the installation of water, wastewater, and drainage facilities and parks and recreational facilities within the District.
+Mischer has been fully reimbursed for the construction of water, sanitary sewer and drainage facilities to serve the District.
+The District continues to owe Mischer approximately \$1,100,000 plus interest for parks and recreational facilities, which the District may pay out of future bond issues.
 See "INVESTMENT CONSIDERATIONS - Future Debt."